FlavorMatch/FlavorMatchFront/README.md

 Completion project of the web development trail, from techlabs **(https://www.techlabs.org)**

-Team Luiza, Dâmaris and Thainá.
+Team Luiza Sanchotene and Thainá Biudes.

 # About Techlabs